brettv30/Call-of-Duty-Game-Predictions/README.md

 I recommend that professional COD teams looking to up their Search & Destroy win percentage need to find and recruit players with a high amount of bomb defuses and many headshots in Search & Destroy games.
 If I were a coach, I would be looking to grab `Arcitys`, `Zer0`,  `Clayster`, `Rated`, & `Silly`.
 These are five players who have a high count of headshots and defuses in Search & Destroy matches.

 If you are curious to learn about the essential variables in the XGBoost model, head over [here](https://github.com/brettv30/Call-of-Duty-Game-Predictions/blob/main/Model%20Assessment%20Visuals/XGBoost%20Variable%20Importance.png)!

-# What have I learned?
-I had a ton of fun working on this project!
-My favorite part was finding out how well my Logistic Regression model did on test data and interpreting these results.
-I feel much more confident now with the entire modeling process and how to apply these techniques to real-world projects.

-On the technical side of things, this was the first project I completed in Python, and it has boosted my overall confidence with the language.
-Going through this project, I felt like using Python required a different way of thinking about the problem than if I had used R. I welcome this new way of thinking with open arms!
-I am now especially comfortable using `numpy`, `pandas`, `matplotlib`, and `sklearn`!